 3. CRM Software Can Boost Your Customer Service

-Data is key in creating a positive customer experience.
-More than three-quarters of customers expect a service rep to know their contact, product, and service information/history per the Microsoft State of Customer Service report.
+Data is key in creating a positive customer experience, which will ultimately increase your customer loyalty and customer relationships.
+More than three-quarters of customers expect a sales rep to know their contact, product, and service information/history per the Microsoft State of Customer Service report.
 Yet, less than one-third say reps often or almost always have this data.

 Meanwhile, one in five say the single most important aspect of a good customer service experience is not having to repeat themselves if transferred to a new agent.
 In addition, more than two-thirds say they have a more favorable view of brands that proactively reach out to them with customer service notifications too.